mgonto/restangular/README.md

 This can be used together with `addRestangularMethod` (Explained later) to add custom methods to an element

+#### addElementTransformer
+You can add as many element transformers as you want.
+The signature of this method can be one of the following:

+* addElementTransformer(route, transformer): Transformer is called with all elements that have been restangularized, no matter if they're collections or not.

+* addElementTransformer(route, isCollection, transformer): Transformer is called with all elements that have been restangularized and match the specification regarding if it's a collection or not (true | false)

 #### responseInterceptor (or responseExtractor.
 It's an Alias)
 The responseInterceptor is called after we get each response from the server.
 It's a function that receives 4 arguments: